 At USENIX LISA 2010 in San Jose, Calif., researchers, users and other experts presented and discussed a series of research papers covering the systems administration and network management gamut.
 Topics included virtualization performance assessment, analyzing firewalls and implementing storage over Ethernet.
 Read blogs and watch video from SearchNetworking's coverage of USENIX LISA 2010.

-traffic shaping for iSCSI performance
+Using TCP/IP traffic shaping for iSCSI performance

 In the research paper "Using TCP/IP Traffic Shaping to Achieve iSCSI Service Predictability," researchers explain how common traffic shaping techniques can be slightly altered to ensure iSCSI performance.

-firewall policy fault model for automatic correction
+Creating a firewall policy fault model for automatic correction

 In the research paper "First Step Towards Automatic Correction of Firewall Policy Faults," researchers outline the most common firewall policy problems and then explain how they can be corrected automatically.

-everything over Ethernet?
+Run everything over Ethernet?
 But FCoE is not ready!
 VIDEO

 Vendors can push FCoE all they want but the technology is simply not ready, argues Gestalt IT community manager Stephen Foskett at the LISA 2010 show

-all the sys admins gone?
+Where have all the sys admins gone?
 Outsourcing, GUIs

 There was an eerie lack of young faces at LISA 2010 this year.
 Fast Packet blogger Michael J. Martin wonders if all the young systems administrators have been lost to outsourcing and the GUI-ification of network management.

-to secure and route your Linux network
+How to secure and route your Linux network

 LISA blogger Ben Cotton discusses what he learned about firewall design and maintaining a secure network in the session "Real-World Insights on How to Secure and Route Your Linux Network."